 The Commission is exposed to various risks of loss related to claims or complaints arising in the ordinary course of Commission activities.
 The Commission retains liability of \$10,000 for each indemnifiable loss, with specific excess coverage purchased commercially in the amount of \$2,000,000.
 The Commission and its members also are subject to the protection of sovereign immunity.
-No reductions in insurance coverage have occurred and there have been no claims.
+No reductions in insurance coverage have occurred and there have been no settlements that exceeded coverages in each of the past three years.